ibpsa/project1-boptest/README.md

 ## Structure
 - ``/testcases`` contains test cases, including docs, models, and configuration settings.
+- ``/service`` contains code for deploying BOPTEST framework as a web-service.
 - ``/examples`` contains code for interacting with a test case and running example tests with simple controllers.
 Those controllers are implemented in Python (Version 2.7 and 3.9), Julia (Version 1.0.3), and JavaScript (Version ECMAScript 2018).
 - ``/parsing`` contains code for a script that parses a Modelica model using signal exchange blocks and outputs a wrapper FMU and KPI json.
 - ``/testing`` contains code for unit and functional testing of this software.
 See the README there for more information about running these tests.